-Nicola Caygill, Director at ATAS accredited Micro-Cruising in Sydney is also a Whitsundays romance fan.
+Nicola Caygill, Director at ATAS accredited travel agency Micro-Cruising in Sydney is also a Whitsundays romance fan.

 "A few days cruising the warm Whitsunday waters around uninhabited islands with the right person aboard a comfortable chartered vessel is just the ticket for romance," she says.

 Demi Davis, Travel Specialist at ATAS accredited travel agency Spencer Travel Southside in Sydney found her romantic hot-spot in a bubble-tent in the Blue Mountains' stunning Capertee Valley, roughly midway between scenic Lithgow and the renowned wine region of Mudgee in NSW.

 Outdoor bath and bubble-tent in the Capertee Valley.
 Credit: Demi Davis.